Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/S3 Governance Meeting.md

 - George - Project MGMT

 ## Game Transparency
-- Usually facillitated in S3 style; but since we apparently have an abundance of skilled facillitators perhaps we should start to try game shifting?
-[Link](http://emergingleaderlabs.org/Gameshifting_Overview) [[Game Shifting Elements]]
 - Transparency: Josh has framed the invitation and is softly 'hosting' a participatory 'reality game' in the S3 format, but integrating it into a Game Shifting recipie for future composability.
 	- [[Game Shifting Elements]]